Contrapposto: Definition

 Contrapposto was historically an important sculptural development, for its appearance marks the first time in Western art that the human body is used to express a more relaxed psychological disposition.
 This gives the figure a more dynamic, or alternatively relaxed appearance.
 In the frontal plane this also results in opposite levels of shoulders and hips, for example: if the right hip is higher than the left; correspondingly the right shoulder will be lower than the left, and vice versa.
 It can further encompass the tension as a figure changes from resting on a given leg to walking or running upon it (so-called ponderation).
 The leg that carries the weight of the body is known as the engaged leg, the relaxed leg is known as the free leg.
 Usually, the engaged leg is straight, or very slightly bent, and the free leg is slightly bent.
 Contrapposto is less emphasized than the more sinuous S-curve, and creates the illusion of past and future movement.
-A 2019 eye tracking study by showing that contrapposto acts as supernormal stimuli and increases perceived attractiveness has provided evidence and insight as to why, in artistic presentation, goddesses of beauty and love are often depicted in contrapposto pose.
-This later is supported in a neuroimaging study.
+A 2019 eye tracking study, by showing that contrapposto acts as supernormal stimulus and increases perceived attractiveness, has provided evidence and insight as to why, in artistic presentation, goddesses of beauty and love are often depicted in contrapposto pose.
+This was later supported in a neuroimaging study.
 The term contrapposto can also be used to refer to multiple figures which are in counter-pose (or opposite pose) to one another.